thomas-mauran/Polynotes/README.md

 <img src="https://cdn.iconscout.com/icon/free/png-256/mongodb-3629020-3030245.png" alt="Mongodb logo" width="50" /> **Mongodb**

 A document oriented database was I think one of the best choices for this kind of project.
 Whenever pages don't have strong relations between them, or when it's important to write fast, a document oriented database is a great choice.Even thought I am proud of the database structure, I think it could have been better.
 I feel like some parts are looking a bit like a relational database but for a first time it was a good introduction to practice what I learned in the mongo DB course.
+On another side having a very flexible document oriented database isn't always a good thing.
+It can be hard to find the right structure for your data and it can be hard to optimize the queries.

 ---